 Provide links and sources for these events, and any resident with an internet connection and device can view them.

 Pros: There are a ton of live, free resource options, and a wide variety to choose from.
 These lists aren’t exhaustive, but this CNN article has a little something for everyone.
 Live streaming technology can have a ton of benefits that improve seniors’ wellness.

 Cons: Seniors need both internet access and a device to use.
 Setting residents up with the right links can also add staff burden.

 Choose the Best Online Programming Option for Your Senior Community

 Taking the time to find the right resource to use at your senior care community is important, and depending on what you’re equipped with, several of these options could be helpful.

-However, it’s important to keep in mind that for the more interactive options, it will be necessary to develop your own processes around tech support, production, technical streaming, education, content and activity calendar management, scaling, and administration.
+However, it’s important to keep in mind that for the more interactive options, it will be necessary to develop your own processes around tech support, production, live streaming, content and activity calendar management, scaling, and administration.

-This is why, despite the coronavirus pandemic, we’ve been able to seamlessly provide senior centers with our live streamed fitness, educational, and gaming classes that are two-way and interactive.
+This is why, despite the coronavirus pandemic, we were able to seamlessly provide senior centers with our live streamed fitness, educational, and gaming classes that are two-way and interactive.

-As a community partner, we develop and implement programming that puts you at a competitive advantage among other senior living centers, and allows you and your staff to focus on the core duties and needs of your community.
+As a community partner, we develop and implement programming that puts you at a competitive advantage among other community centers, allowing you and your staff to focus on the core duties and needs of your community.